International conference on scientific computing and machine learning, 14-17 September 2026, University of Bath

 Yuka Hashimoto C*-algebra for machine learning – applying C*-algebras to kernel methods and neural networks

-Submissions for contributor talks and posters – now open!
+Submissions for contributor talks and posters – now closed

 Registration